Visualization options reference — every control in every builder

 Background

-The chart builder organizes its controls into accordions, collapsed by default.
-There are two scopes worth keeping straight: per-series controls that live inside Add New and apply to one value series at a time, and chart-wide controls in the accordions below the series list.
+The eight chart types that share one builder — line, bar, column, stacked column, pie, area, range bar, and scatter.
+The builder organizes its controls into accordions with two scopes: per-series controls inside Add New that apply to one value series at a time, and chart-wide controls in the accordions below the series list.

 Do it